LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/global-helper-functions.md

 {: .important}
 Many of these bot variables don't return information if you're testing from within Conversation Builder.
 It is recommended that you [deploy your bot](tutorials-guides-getting-started-with-bot-building-deploy-the-bot.html) to a messaging test page.

+### Dialog templates

+This bot template contains a [dialog template](conversation-builder-dialog-templates.html) that can be imported into any Conversation Builder bot.

+{: .important}
+If you import the dialog template into a bot, do so **before** you begin building out the bot.
+If you have existing global functions, there could be naming conflicts; so please double check after import.

+#### Global Helper Functions
+Contains all global helper functions and variables without the demonstration dialogs.

+**Included dialogs:**
+* 00 - Global Functions README